-Letter of Map Amendment (LOMA) is an official amendment to an effective FIRM that may be issued when a property owner provides additional technical information from a professional land surveyor, such as ground elevation relative to the BFE.
+Letter of Map Amendment (LOMA) is an official amendment to an effective FIRM that may be issued when a property owner provides additional technical information from a professional land surveyor, such as elevation of the natural ground (no fill) relative to the BFE.

-Lenders may waive the flood insurance requirement if the LOMA removes a building site from the SFHA because natural ground at the site is at or above the BFE.
+- FEMA does not charge a fee to process LOMA requests. - Lenders may waive the flood insurance requirement if the LOMA removes a building site from the SFHA because natural ground at the site is at or above the BFE.